Judy & Jerry Wiedemeier

 - Our Self

 Judy and Jerry Wiedemeier serve in a small, rural community in north central Iowa, close to the Iowa-Minnesota border.
-Residents are mainly farmers or involved in farm-related businesses.
+The majority of residents are in the agricultural industry and related businesses.

 While there are multiple churches in the area, all have seen a decrease in the attendance of young families and children.
 Due to this shift, there is a great need to reach out to local children with the gospel message.
 The Wiedemeiers use the local children’s passion for horses to build new relationships with caring adults and positive peer groups.

 After seeing the need in their community for godly mentors and safe environments for local children, the Wiedemeiers began reaching out through the “riding light” equine ministry.
 With the desire to provide a positive influence in children’s lives, the ministry pairs students with mentors who show them Christ through action.
 The ministry also offers horsemanship days for youth groups and organizations.

 Judy explains, “Children [in our community] often find themselves unsupervised with access to media and peer groups that do not promote wise life choices.
-Our goal is to be a caring mentor and role model, providing a positive peer group to aid these children in making smart life choices.”
+Our goal is to provide caring mentors and a positive peer group to aid these children in making smart life choices.”